 |Gen.||EaMM RIA.23D 22||EaMM RIA.23M 26||EMaI|

 Iubair is the name given to Arthur’s father in the 1467 ms. The name Iobhair can take the form Iomhair which is derived from the Welsh Emyr Llydaw.
 This title referred to Petranus, Pedrwn or Pedr in Welsh, the father of Paternus.
-Thus, Arthur’s father, Iobhair (Pedr), was the son of Ambrois (Ambrosius) who in turn was the son of Constantin (Custennin Fendigaid).
-Confusingly, Pedrwn’s father was also given the title Emyr Llydaw in ByS 21.
+Thus, Arthur’s father, Iobhair (Pedr), was the brother of Ambrois (Ambrosius) and their father was Constantin (Custennin Fendigaid) who also held the title Emyr Llydaw as shown by ByS 21.